saelkind/lora-test/README.md

 ### Project
 * Simple LoRa test transceiver (Arduino framework)

+  Useful for things like testing out boards for LoRa functionality, signal strength testing (antennas, etc.).
   * tested with LilyGo TTGO ESP32 LoRa 915MHz, with OLED display
   * Started with the Transmitter and Receiver projects from https://github.com/YogoGit/TTGO-LORA32-V1.0.
     Combined them together, to make transceivers that send and receive the test packets.
 Among the